notclickable-jordan/rainhold/docs/variables.md

-# Variables
+# Server and user

-To begin, come up with a name for your server, and your first username.
+Come up with a name for your server, and your first username.
 These are mine:

 -   Server name: `beacon`
 -   First username: `jordan`